zacharylott94/recipes/EnergyBars.md

     * pecans
     * almonds
     * chocolate chips
-2. Evenly pour syrup and vanilla extract over dry ingredients
+2. Evenly pour syrup, molasses, and vanilla extract over dry ingredients
-3. Put peanut butter into the mixing bowl and thoroughly combine
+3. Add peanut butter; thoroughly combine all ingredients
 4. Place parchment paper onto a baking sheet, scrape contents of mixing bowl onto the parchment paper, then place another sheet of parchment paper on top
-5. Roll out mixture evenly as thick or thin as desired, and place baking sheet into the fridge to firm the mixture
+5. Roll out mixture evenly to desired thickness
+6. Place baking sheet into the fridge to firm the mixture
-6. Cut the mixture into bars with the bench scraper, then use the scraper to pick up and place bars into a storage container
+7. Cut the mixture into bars; place bars into a storage container
-7. Refridgerate and enjoy
+8. Refrigerate and enjoy